ihollander/js-mini-challenge-events/README.md

 **YOUR NOTES**

 ```
-- from button, go back up to parent element and then back down to like count
-- convert like count from string to int (strip away excess text then parseInt)
+- had to convert like count from string to int (and strip away excess text)
 - listen for click and then increment likes and replace inner text
 - I guess I should also increase player.likes somehow but I'm noooot quite sure how to access that
 ```